MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 There are two Version history settings that admins can use to configure version limits for all new libraries created in their organization:

-### **Automatic Setting:** (recommended for optimized version storage)
+### **Automatic Setting:**

-The automatic setting combines the data recovery benefits that Version History offers while optimizing for its storage.
+Automatic setting is recommended for optimized version storage.
+It combines the data recovery benefits that Version History offers while optimizing for its storage.
 For admins, this setting offers the most optimal storage option without having to estimate the version count or age limits needed to meet the diversified need of their end users.

 ### **Manual setting:**